-• Avoiding any activity or behavior that reflects negatively on the employee, other State Fund employees, or upon State Fund which is unwarranted.
+- Reporting the receipt of all gifts in compliance with the Statement of Economic Interests; - Avoiding any inappropriate activity or behavior that reflects negatively on the employee, other State Fund employees, or upon State Fund.

 SECTION 3 - APPLICABILITY, SCOPE & BASIS

 This policy applies to State Fund employees.
 The laws, regulations, and standards cited in section 3.1 of this policy are incorporated by reference and govern State Fund employees.